bitsmist/bitsmist-js_v1/README.md

 Contributions are welcome.
 Currently there are no rules how to contribute yet.

 - **Coding:** Bug report, improvement, advice etc.
 - **Translation:** Since I'm not a native english speaker, I appreciate someone translate into nicer English.
-Ofcourse other languages are welcome.
+Of course other languages are welcome.